graezykev/explain-nuance-git-merge-rebase/README.md

 In this case, we did a "**History Rewrite**", after which `D` disappears and the new `D'` comes out.

-This is a typical evidence of **why Git Rebase can be Dangerous**.
+This is typical evidence of **why Git Rebase can be Dangerous**.

 ## Conclusion: Nuance

-After fix the conflicts:
+After fixing the conflicts:

-- `Merge`: You need to make a **new commit** indicating how you solve the conflicts, from which your teammates can straightforwardly see how you did that.
+- `Merge`: You need to make a **new commit** indicating how you solved the conflicts, from which your teammates can straightforwardly see how you did that.

 - `Rebase`: You **modify the existent commit**, in this modified commit your teammates may see how you solve the conflicts.